 Laurent Chevassut is a “Tiaré” agent, he is certified as a destination specialist by the Tahiti Tourist Office and has been to Tahiti many times.
 He will be able to tell you all about it with passion!

 Each Polynesian island has its own specificities in terms of diving.
 Don’t hesitate to talk with us to find the island that best suits you according to your level.

 We have tested for you !

-The Polynesian wedding: a true romantic ceremony on the beach in total intimacy, to the song of the Yukulele from 200 CHF!
+The Polynesian wedding: a true romantic ceremony on the beach in total intimacy, to the song of the Yukulele !

-More original than Vegas, strong emotion guaranteed, but always without commitment!
+More original than Vegas, strong emotions guaranteed, but always without commitment!

 A romantic destination par excellence, you might want to have this moment engraved on your skin with a Polynesian tattoo.

 Be careful to plan 2 nights on Papeete at the end of the trip because a real Polynesian tattoo can take time.
 It is also sometimes necessary to reserve 1 year in advance according to the availability of the tattoo artist.